umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 ![movePage.jpg](images/The-Hero-Widget1.png)

-The Hero Widget allow you to create a hero element on you page, this includes features such as a heading, a rich text editor, a background image and option to add buttons.
+The Hero Widget allows you to create a hero element on your page, this includes features such as a heading, a rich text editor, a background image and the option to add buttons.
 You will also have the settings for your ***Hero Widget*** here, letting you have a nice overview of how you can customize the widget to your liking.

 Everything that you create in ***Hero Widget*** will appear in a banner element on the top part of your page.